-Oak - and to a lesser extent Larch and Douglas Fir - will shrink (between 8-10% across the width), split, bow and display surface checks and distortion as it dries out.
+Oak frames will shrink (between 8-10% across the width), split, bow and display surface checks and distortion as it dries out.
 Green Oak has a moisture content of between 60-80% and can be stored outside for long periods (it will gradually dry out).
 Air dried oak (3-8 years) will have a moisture content of 20-30% and will be relatively stable but usually more expensive.

 Oak will mellow slightly in colour over time and outside it will gradually go to a silver colour (unless UV stabilised).
 These tendencies form a large part of the beauty and character of the timber for which timber frames are regarded and are taken into account in the architectural detailing of an oak house, creating modern timber buildings which are perfectly able to meet and exceed our stringent modern standards of weather tightness, airtightness and insulation.

-Checks and shakes are the natural fissures which appear on the surface of the timber as it dries out.
+Checks and shakes are the natural fissures which appear on the surface of an oak frame as it dries out.
 Checks are very small and shakes are deeper but never extend deeper than the centre of the timber.
 They are nothing to worry about and form part of the much loved character of timber framed buildings.

 There are certain options for finishes that can be applied to a timber framed building, such as liming oils, stains, wax, sealer or paint.
 In the majority of cases the finish is applied to the timber frame at the decoration stage in the build process.
 In the majority of projects the frame is cleaned removing a microscopic layer of the oak beam revealing a uniform finish.